 Requests for official transcripts must be made either by personally completing a transcript request form in the Registrar's office, or by obtaining a transcript request form online at www.mcc.commnet.edu.
-Click on "Current Students" and select "Transcript Request Form."
+Select "Transcripts" from the "Current Students" pull-down menu.
 No telephone requests will be accepted.
-A charge of \$3 is required for each transcript.
+A charge of \$3.00 is required for each transcript.